cfpb/hmda-documentation/markdown/2018/LAR_data_fields.md

   - 13 - Cuban
   - 14 - Other Hispanic or Latino
   - 2 - Not Hispanic or Latino
-  - 3 - Information not provided by applicant in mail
+  - 3 - Information not provided by applicant in mail, internet, or telephone application
-  - internet
-  - or telephone application
   - 4 - Not applicable

 ### [applicant\_ethnicity-2](#applicant_ethnicity-2)